The Mattering Studio · Online Course · Ages 14–18

 Every day, stories disappear.
 The people who carry them grow older.
 The details fade.
 This course exists because we believe students like you can change that — one film at a time.

-Enrol today, and start making something that will last.
+Enrol today and start making

 Questions?
 Email hello@preservingourstories.org